Shin splints

 Symptoms

 If you have shin splints, you might notice tenderness, soreness or pain along the inner side of your shinbone and mild swelling in your lower leg.
 At first, the pain might stop when you stop exercising.
-Eventually, however, the pain can be continuous and might progress to a stress reaction or stress fracture.
+It might feel better with stretching.

 When to see a doctor